canonical/cloud-init/doc/rtd/topics/faq.rst

         $ cloud-init status

-To wait for clous-init to complete, run:
+To wait for cloud-init to complete, run:

 .. code-block:: shell-session